kudzai383/kudzai383.github.io/README.md

 *   **Design:** Eric designs the system version.
 Iddo analyzes and creates the BoM.
 *   **Development:** We order all needed supplies from Sannovo.
-*   **Land Testing:** We check each and every part of the new Spacecraft individually.
-*   **Space Testing:** All Spacecrafts travel at least once before they officially take off.

 #### b.
 Risks